tagionet/dashhound-api-docs/Dashes.md

 At the heart of Dashhound are dashes, a dash is a single document containing all the data.

+_NOTE_ the _rev attribute is not used and may be ignored.

 ```
 {
    "_id": "99e25528075e355230d8ed5e2dc15233",